daviddwlee84/OperatingSystem/Notes/CourseNote/MemoryManagement.md

 #### Demand Paging

+> Demand paging — waiting until a page is actually requested before loading it into RAM.
+(Page are loaded only when they're demanded during program execution.
+Pages that are never demanded therefore never loaded into memory)

 The basic idea behind demand paging is that when a process is swapped in, its pages are not swapped in all at once.
-Rather they are swapped in only when the process needs them. ( on demand. )
+Instead, they are swapped in only when the process needs them. ( on demand. )

 > Termed a **lazy swapper** or **pager**